Everest Base Camp Difficulty

 Organized Everest Base Camp Trek

 Base camp to the world’s highest peak at an altitude of 5364m is not an easy journey. you have to face the challenging weather, rough trails, and narrow routes.

 Despite challenges, the trek will be much more interesting and comfortable if organized properly.
 For an organized Base Camp Trek, one needs to :

 you need to have the right packing whether that be the clothes or the shoes you need for the trekking.
 Don’t carry unnecessary things, it will just make your bag heavier and slow down your hike.

 Pack all the needed clothes such as down jackets, t-shirts, gloves, shocks, trekking tracks, and more importantly trekking shoes.
 Besides, carrying a mouthguard and knee caps with you is another best option.

 Carry Gears and Equipment

-To extreme altitude treks like Everest, the roads are narrow and rough so you need several trekking equipments such as trekking poles, headlamps, and other needed stuff.
+For extreme altitude treks like Everest, the roads are narrow and rough so you need various trekking equipment such as trekking poles, headlamps, and other needed stuff.

 Altitude sickness is one of the major problems of this trek.
 So, you can carry some medicine that helps to overcome the sickness.